 - Have sufficient regular income to meet monthly living expenses.

 - Have less than $1,081,400 in secured debt (debt that is tied to assets or property as collateral) and $360,475 in unsecured debt (debt not tied to any collateral).

 - Not be a corporation, partnership, stockbroker, or commodity broker.

-- Not have received a discharge in a Chapter 7, 11 or 12 in the past four years, or another Chapter 13 in the past two years.
+- Not have received a discharge in Chapter 7, 11, or 12 in the past four years, or another Chapter 13 in the past two years.

 A “Means Test” is performed to determine whether you qualify for a Chapter 13 bankruptcy.
-This test compares your current household income to the average income in California, and then deducts your expenses from your income to determine whether you have sufficient disposable income to repay your debts under a repayment plan.
+This test compares your current household income to the average income in California.
+It then deducts your expenses from your income to determine whether you have sufficient disposable income to repay your debts under a repayment plan.

 If you qualify, the plan must meet two other tests: